A PhD Programme in Translational Medicine

 The course also provides: (i) direct support and collaboration with two of the University Projects (Cancer Research Center and Center for Health Technologies), (ii) access to the beam of light dedicated to the research of the National Center of Oncology Hadrontherapy (CNAO) (iii) access to major European research stations: synchrotron in Grenoble, Oxford and Hamburg (ESRF, Diamond and Petra), (iv) an extensive international network of laboratories run by foreign members of the teachers that allows students to access laboratories top level in Europe and the USA: the Universities of Cambridge, Oxford, Zurich, Amsterdam, Harvard, Tufts, Yale and Utah, the Medical Research Council Laboratory (Cambridge, UK), the Institute Pasteur (Paris) and Karolinska Institute (Stockholm ), the Dana Farber Cancer Institute (Boston) and the Institute of Health Sciences and Technology of Harvard/MIT (Cambridge, US).

 Finally, the new Progamme aims to build a truly international research envirnoment and will take the necessary steps (in order to ensure that strong candidates from outside Italy have every opportunity for gaining access.
-Measures will include advertsing the programme, written and oral examinations in English and the possibility of sitting the written paper outside Pavia at defined locations in North Amnerica (Boston), Northern Europe (London) and the Far East (Hong Kong).
+Measures will include advertsing the programme, written and oral examinations in English and the possibility of sitting the written paper outside Pavia at defined locations in North Amnerica (New York) and the Far East (Bejing).

 The official call for applications will be published early in May 2018 with a dead line for application in June and admission tests in July.
 Prospective students are encouraged to study the web pages containing details of the Admission Procedures and the List of Projects 2018/19.